mm6/InternetOfThingsCourse/projects/project1/Project1_No_Photon2.md

 </html>

 ```
-2) Argon simulationStatus.js appears next.
+2) Photon 2 simulationStatus.js appears next.
 Be sure to study this code.

 ```
-// Argon simulationStatus.js
+// simulationStatus.js

 // A call on getStatus causes an HTTP GET request back to the server.
 // The response data is available to the updateStatus function.